Amazon Fire Tablet Not Charging? Here’s How To Fix It

 Make sure you have power in the outlet you’re trying to charge from.
 Seems rather obvious, but sometimes it’s the obvious things that get us.

-If the charger (the little square that plugs into the wall) isn’t working, it’s super easy to figure out the problem.
+If the charging adapter (the little square that plugs into the wall) isn’t working, it’s super easy to figure out the problem.
 Instead of using the charger, use the cable to connect to a computer or other USB power source and see if your Fire will charge from that.
 If it will, then the problem was the charger.
-Get a new one.
+It’s important to note that not all chargers are created equal; they have different amperages and sometimes even different voltages.
+Most Kindle Fires expect 5 volts at 1.8 amps; if the charging adapter provides less than this, your Fire may charge slowly or not at all.
+The same can be true if you are connecting the USB cable directly to a computer or other USB charging port; those ports can deliver anything from 0.5 amps and up.
+If the charging adapter is the problem, new official ones are relatively inexpensive and easily acquired directly from Amazon.

 Test the cable